 - Get a skin care therapy procedure done.
 These days, there is a wide menu of skin therapy procedures that you can choose from: laser light therapy, microdermabrasion, chemical peels, injectables, and skin fillers.
 Find one that suits your skin and your skin issues best.

-Anti-aging products and procedures can do little for aging skin when employed in isolation.
+Anti-aging products such as Freezeframe and procedures can do little for aging skin when employed in isolation.
 When combined with a healthy lifestyle, however, positive results are magnified.
 That cream or serum on your face can only do so much.
 Only you and your will can truly hold back the years!